sdentro/icgc_consensus_copynumber/README.md

 The procedure then works as follows

-* Subclonal copy number is rounded, both up and down: `consensus_subclonal_copynumber.R`
+* Subclonal copy number is rounded, both up and down: `round_profile.R`
 * The profiles are combined into a consensus: `get_agreement.R`
 * Finally, the release profile is created: `create_release_profile.R`